Cleveland

 Great Lakes Science Center

 Just next door to the Rock Hall is the science center which is honestly fun no matter how old you are, but for kids (or people who wish they were still kids), it's awesome.
-Lots of interactive activities such as a shadow wall or reaction time test or infinity mirrors (like, a whole floor of interactive toys), a big section on the space program, and the great Omnimax theater which is 100x cooler than an IMAX with an unbelievable dome-like screen which shows documentaries on stuff like the national parks or underwater life or the rainforest.
+A whole floor of interactive toys, a big section on the space program, and the great Omnimax theater which is 100x cooler than an IMAX with an unbelievable dome-like screen which shows documentaries on stuff like the national parks or underwater life or the rainforest.
 You can pay admission to just the theater or just the science center, but a combo ticket is a much better value.

 Botanic Gardens